Haakenson scores twice, Nashville rallies to bet Toronto 3-2 - News Break

 Haakenson scores twice, Nashville rallies to bet Toronto 3-2

 NASHVILLE, Tenn.
-(AP) — Luke Haakenson scored his first two MLS goals late in Nashville's 3-2 comeback victory over Toronto FC on Wednesday night.
+(AP) — Luke Haakenson scored his first two MLS goals late in Nashville’s 3-2 comeback victory over Toronto FC.
 Haakenson tied it in the 83rd with a close-range finish after C.J.
 Sapong knocked down a header into the area.
-Haakenson gave Nashville (3-1-5) the lead in the second minute of stoppage time, finishing the Nashville break with a right-footed shot from 15 yards into the left corner.www.fox5vegas.com
+Haakenson gave Nashville (3-1-5) the lead in the second minute of stoppage time, finishing the Nashville break with a right-footed shot from 15 yards into the left corner.
+Patrick Mullins gave Toronto (1-6-2) a 2-1 lead two minutes before Haakenson’s first goal, heading home Michael Bradley’s corner.
+Jonathan Osorio punched home Auro’s well-placed cross in the 26th minute to open the scoring for Toronto.Jack Maher tied it for Nashville in the 62nd minute with his first MLS goal, striking a right-footed volley to finish Hany Mukhtar’s corner.www.wcn247.com